MasonJr/test_task_computer_vision/README.md

 * Dice score

 ## Description

+!
+The model has been trained in only three epochs to show its correct operation and to get some result in the test sample.

 A water surface image segmentation model has been created.
 Implementation language Python.
 It used the U-Net architecture based on the Keras library.